N9EWO Review :

 there is this disconcerting gap.
 Valid with all 4 battery test samples.

-But this does not appear to affect performance or creates other issues.
+But this has not affected performance or created other issues.

 Good Chinese Handheld Overall